chrs-hoc/chrs-hoc.github.io/README.md

 Setup/operating instructions for the Software Defined Radio @ CHRS HoC

-Click on the heading to expand each topic
+Click the heading for the details

 <details>